rebelot/heirline.nvim/cookbook.md

 - `stop_at_first`:
   - Type: `bool`
   - Description: If a component has any child, their evaluation will stop at the first child in the succession line who does not return an empty string.
     This field is not inherited by the component's progeny.
 Use this in combination with children conditions to create buffer-specific statuslines!
     (Or do whatever you can think of!)
 - `init`:
   - Type: `function(self) -> any`
-  - Description: This function is called whenever a component is evaluated and can be used to modify the state of the component itself via the `self` parameter.
-For example, you can compute some values that will be accessed from other functions within the component genealogy.
+  - Description: This function is called whenever a component is evaluated (right after `condition` but before `hl` and `provider`), and can be used to modify the state of the component itself via the `self` parameter.
+For example, you can compute some values that will be accessed from other functions within the component genealogy (even "global" statusline variables).
 - `static`:
   - Type: `table`
-  - Description: This is a container for static variables, that is, variables that are known when you define the component.
+  - Description: This is a container for static variables, that is, variables that are computed only once at component definition.
 This is useful to organize data that should be shared among children, like icons or dictionaries.
-    Any keyword defined within this table can be accessed by the component and its children as a direct attribute using the `self` parameter passed to the functions described here. (eg: `static = { x = ... }` can be accessed as `self.x` somewhere else).
+Any keyword defined within this table can be accessed by the component and its children methods as a direct attribute using the `self` parameter. (eg: `static = { x = ... }` can be accessed as `self.x` somewhere else).
 - `restrict`:
   - Type: `table[keyword = bool]`
-  - Description: Set-like table to control which component fields can be accessed by the component's progeny.
+  - Description: Set-like table to control which component fields can be inherited by the component's progeny.
 The supplied table gets merged with the defaults.
 By default, the following fields are private to the
-    component: `stop_at_first`, `init`, `provider`, `condition` and
+    component: `stop_at_first`, `init`, `provider`, `condition` and `restrict`.
-    `restrict`.
-Attention: modifying the defaults could dramatically affect the behavior of the component!
-    (eg: `restrict = { my_private_var = true, provider = false }`)
+    Attention: modifying the defaults could dramatically affect the behavior of the component! (eg: `restrict = { my_private_var = true, provider = false }`)

+**The StatusLine life cycle**

+There are two distinct phases in the life of a StatusLine object component: its _creation_ (instantiation) and its _evaluation_.
+When creating the "blueprint" tables, the user instructs the actual constructor on the attributes and methods of the component.
+The fields `static` and `restrict` will have a meaning only during the instantiation phase, while `condition`, `init`, `hl`, `provider` and `stop_at_first` are evaluated (in this order) every time the statusline is refreshed.

 Confused yet?
 Don't worry, everything will come together in the [Recipes](#recipes) examples.